Chicopee Comprehensive High School

 Chicopee Comprehensive High School (CCHS) is a public high school educating children in grades 9 to 12, which is located in Chicopee, Massachusetts, United States.
 Its official school colors are blue and gold.
-The school's mascot is the "colt".
+The school's mascot is the "Colt".

 Sports

-In December 2 of 2006, CCHS football team won the Div.2A Super Bowl title.
-In the Spring of 2009, the CCHS outdoor Track and Field team took third place at the Western Massachusetts level, and sent 5 athletes to the All-State competition.

-In 2010 Chicopee Comp's Boys volleyball team won the state championship.
+On December 2, 2006, the CCHS football team won the Div.2A Super Bowl title.
+In the spring of 2009, the CCHS outdoor track and field team took third place at the Western Massachusetts level and sent five athletes to the All-State competition.
+In 2010 Chicopee Comp's boys volleyball team won the state championship.

 Baseball coach Dan Dulchinos retired at the end of the 2012 season after a tenure of 50 years; he began when CCHS opened in 1962.
 His teams had over 600 wins, including four Western Massachusetts Championships.
 He is an inaugural member of the Western Massachusetts Baseball Hall of Fame.